 You’ll find that some study abroad programs are more expensive than your home institution, some are cheaper, and some are just about the same.
 Depending on the amount that you currently pay in tuition, the cost of a program might surprise you in a good way or in a not-so-good way.

 According to Education First, most study abroad programs cost between $10,000 and $15,000.
 However, this doesn’t include things such as flights to and from the destination, meals, and pocket money.

 Luckily, to answer the second part of this question, YES!
 There are tons of scholarship opportunities of all kinds that are available for students who are looking for money to study abroad.
 A few of the most well-known scholarships that are specific to study abroad include the Boren Awards and The Gilman International Scholarship Program.

-However, there are so many more scholarships out there that you can find by searching through the Access Scholarships database, looking on Google, and of course, doing research on your school’s website to see what scholarships they offer for study abroad.
+In addition to the scholarships and resources I've already mentioned, there are so many more scholarships out there that you can find by searching through the Access Scholarships database, looking on Google, and of course, doing research on your school’s website to see what scholarships they offer for study abroad.